 Book Review: Socialnomics by Erik Qualman

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »In a world where social media behemoths like Facebook can change their user interface between the time you send your final tweet about Stephen Colbert and before you wake up to read the news on your NYTimes iPhone app, can you possibly learn something about social media from a book written last year?
+Opinions expressed by Entrepreneur contributors are their own.In a world where social media behemoths like Facebook can change their user interface between the time you send your final tweet about Stephen Colbert and before you wake up to read the news on your NYTimes iPhone app, can you possibly learn something about social media from a book written last year?
 This was my test when I finally got around to reviewing Socialnomics: How Social Media Transforms the Way We Live and Do Business by Erik Qualman.
 The short answer: Yes, there is still much to be learned from Qualman.

 Some of the points that jumped out as me as relevant no matter how many changes Facebook and others throw at us include: